Existence of viscosity solutions for Hamilton-Jacobi equations via Lyapunov control: Viscosity solutions

-\begin{section}{Viscosity solutions} We give here the definitions of viscosity solutions for a stationary and a time-dependent Hamilton-Jacobi equation.
-For an explanatory text on the notion of viscosity solutions and fields of applications, we refer to~\cite{CIL92}. \begin{definition}[Viscosity solutions for the stationary equation] Let $A_\dagger : \cD(A_\dagger) \subseteq C_l(\cM) \to C_b(\cM)$ be an operator with domain $\mathcal{D}(A_\dagger)$, $\lambda > 0$ and $h_\dagger \in C_b(\cM)$.
-Consider the Hamilton-Jacobi equation
+We give here the definitions of viscosity solutions for a stationary and a time-dependent Hamilton-Jacobi equation.
+For an explanatory text on the notion of viscosity solutions and fields of applications, we refer to~\cite{CIL92}.